insin/comments-owl-for-hacker-news/README.md

 - Add an "upvoted" link to the header to make it easier to get back to previously visited stories, using upvote as a bookmark (default: on)
 - Toggle display of "reply" links below comments to make more room for comments on the screen (default: off)
+- Replaces built-in comment folding controls with a Reddit-style left-aligned control, with a slightly larger hit target for folding

 ## Screenshots